weareeight/eight-shopify-app-template-remix/README.md

 1. First setup ngrok: https://ngrok.com/product/secure-tunnels
 2. Create an ngrok tunnel on port 8080: `ngrok http 8080`.
 3. Copy the forwarding address.
 This should be something like: `https://f355-2607-fea8-bb5c-8700-7972-d2b5-3f2b-94ab.ngrok-free.app`
-4. In a separate terminal run `yarn shopify app dev --tunnel-url=TUNNEL_URL:8080` replacing `TUNNEL_URL` for the address you copied in step 3.
+4. In a separate terminal run `bun run shopify app dev --tunnel-url=TUNNEL_URL:8080` replacing `TUNNEL_URL` for the address you copied in step 3.

 By default the CLI uses a cloudflare tunnel.
 Unfortunately it cloudflare tunnels wait for the Response stream to finish, then sends one chunk.